 #2 – Help in Higher Studies of Students

-Negatively amortizing loans are useful for Student because, during their learning time than can make the payment by less payment and later after completing the studies, they can make payment when they will start earning.
+Negatively amortizing loans are useful for Students because, during their learning time, they can make the payment by less payment, and later, after completing the studies, they can make payment when they start earning.
 Due to this, a student can do higher studies by facing less burden of payment of an installment on earlier stages.